nkmjm/fMRI_Narrative_movie/README.md

 - "demo__encoding_model_fitting.ipynb"
   - Constructing encoding model to predict the brain responses from the LLM latent features.
 - "demo__pycortex_visualization.ipynb"
-  - Visualization of results (e.g. prediction accuracies of an encoding model) on the cortical surface using [pycortex](https://gallantlab.org/pycortex/index.html).
+  - Visualization of results (e.g. prediction accuracies of an encoding model) on the cortical surface using [Pycortex](https://gallantlab.org/pycortex/index.html).
-  - We introduced two demonstrations to visualize statistics for the functional localizer and encoding results.
+  - Using this demonstration codes, you can visualize statistics and estimates regarding the 9 functional localizers and the encoding accuracies.